 Traditionally, delivery and distribution companies plan out all these routes by hand.
 This last-mile delivery problem is typical for retail distributors in consumer goods, FMCG, postal services, e-commerce, food and beverage, or logistics companies.
 Everyday, a dispatcher spends some few hours at the office trying to split up addresses among the trucks and bikes.
 He/she needs to keep an eye on the map constantly to divide the delivery areas and determine delivery route for each driver.
 In reality, it’s even tougher for the dispatcher as he/she needs not only to consider the roads, but also to think about a certain time window of the stores, traffic situation, flexible lunch break time, fleets’ load capacity, or even small alleys where only bikes can go through, among many other constraints.
 Minor tweaks in a truck/bike delivery route can save or waste huge amounts of fuel and travel time.

-Sign up for a free demo of vRoute - Dynamic Route Optimization System
+Sign up to schedule a demo of vRoute - Dynamic Route Optimization System

 Facing these problems, global companies invested hundreds of millions of dollars over a decade to build algorithms to calculate the best routes.
 To stand out from the crowd, delivery companies must offer more innovative delivery services, reduce operation costs and manage fleets more efficiently.
 That’s why Route Optimization Software Solutions like Abivin vRoute needs to come in. vRoute’s algorithm crunches all data, considers multiple parameters, and helps save 40% of all logistics costs and resources.
 Automating dispatching tasks allows managers to focus on more essential tasks such as team management, and customer services improvement.